Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: The Embedded Advection-Diffusion Equations with Push-Forward Operators

+Condition \eqref{Dtheta} specifies the desired advection alignment, whose local existence is not automatic in general and will be formalized as part of Assumption~1 below.

 This construction incorporates the direction of the advection velocity into the coordinate system, making it especially effective for analyzing and discretizing differential operators that emerge from the surface PDE.
-Since this approach closely resembles a Frenet-Serret frame (TNB), which is based on curves, we refer to our local frame as the \textbf{advection-aligned orthonormal frame} $\mathbf B_2 := \left[{\hat{\mathbf T}_{1},\hat{\mathbf T}_{2},\hat{\mathbf N}}\right] \subset \mathbb{R}^3$.
+Since this approach closely resembles a Frenet-Serret frame (TNB), which is based on curves, we refer to our local frame as the \textbf{advection-aligned orthonormal frame} $\mathbf B_2(\mathbf p,t):=\left[{\hat{\mathbf T}_{1}(\mathbf p,t),\hat{\mathbf T}_{2}(\mathbf p,t),\hat{\mathbf N}(\mathbf p)}\right] $.
+When no confusion arises, we suppress the explicit dependence on $(\mathbf p,t)$.
 While $\mathbf B_2$ is intrinsically defined on $\mathcal M$, our construction naturally extends to the later defined narrow band domain \eqref{eq:omega_delta}.
 A geometric illustration is offered in \cref{fig:pushforward}.

-As the intrinsic differential operator and related operations will be used, we begin by providing some preliminary information regarding the intrinsic approach.
-The metric matrix $G_{\Gamma}$ of the first fundamental form records the inner product of the first-order partial derivatives of $\Gamma(\theta_1,\theta_2)$